-This year’s Mixers were held at Urban Place, Quarry Oaks and the Penfeld Professional Building.
-We are looking forward to the upcoming Mixer at Loewen in November of 2018 and planning has begun for a great line-up in 2019.
+This year’s Mixers were held at Keystone Agri-Motive, Roadhouse 52 and Sunshine Greenhouse/Chino’s Bistro.
+We are looking forward to the upcoming Mixer hosted by Red River College in November of 2019 and planning has begun for a great line-up in 2020.

-Thank you to our 2018 Mixer hosts who collaborated with the Chamber and invested time, effort and money in offering a quality event to our membership.
+Thank you to our Mixer hosts who collaborated with the Chamber and invested time, effort and money in offering a quality event to our membership.
 Also, thank you to CPHR, our 2019 Mixer Series Sponsor.